Juniper-SE/vmm-v3-script/Doc/README.md

 ## Prepare python3 virtual environment

 1. Create python3 virtual environment to the script.

-Please use python3 version 3.12 or less...
-Python3 version 3.13 may have problem with ansible modules (related to paramiko modules)
+       # Please use python3 version 3.12 or less...
+       # Python3 version 3.13 may have problem with ansible modules (related to paramiko modules)

        python3 -m venv ~/python3/vmmlab

+       or

+       /opt/homebrew/Cellar/python@3.12/3.12.11/bin/python3.12 -m venv ~/python3/vmmlab

 2. activate the python3 virtual environment